zachleat/this-website-is-a-tech-talk/README.md

 ## TODO content

+* publish syntaxlighter npm package and consume it
 * Add lighthouse decreasing animation on slide 8d
 * Add more Levels throughout content (see Slide 3.7)